 A minimum score of 550 (or 79 on the Internet-based test) is required for admission to our graduate programs.

-Additional admission requirements can be found on pages 11-17 of the newest PIU catalog. (.pdf) .
+Additional admission requirements can be found on pages 13-20 of the newest PIU Catalog. (.pdf) .

 REMEDIAL ENGLISH POLICY

-Students who do not meet entrance requirements fully (475 on the Institutional TOEFL or its equivalent) at the time of admission, but who demonstrate likelihood of success through their personal references, face-to-face interviews, or other factors (and score a 400 on the Institutional TOEFL or its equivalent) are termed “Remedial” students.
-Among the most common issues that cause students to be classified as such are the following deficiencies:
+Applicants who do not meet the entrance requirement of 475 on the institution’s paper-based TOEFL test (or a minimum of 53 on the internet-based TOEFL test) at the time of admission, but who demonstrate likelihood of success through their personal references, face-to-face interviews, or other factors (and score a 400 on the Institutional TOEFL or 32 on the internet-based TOEFL test) are registered as “Remedial” students.

-All Remedial students are accorded probationary status when admitted and are officially notified of this status through their letter of acceptance.
+All Remedial students are on probationary status when admitted and are officially notified of this status through their letter of acceptance.
 Students with documented weaknesses in English will be tested by PIU upon admission and retested at the conclusion of their first semester of study to seek evidence of appropriate progress as well as at the conclusion of their second semester as a Remedial student (if needed).
 At the conclusion of the first year of study, the Admissions Committee will evaluate the student’s academic, linguistic, and spiritual progress and make decisions regarding retention, granting regular status, or continuing probationary status.
 PIU offers formal ESL classes for Remedial students who have deficiencies in English.
-Remedial I program admits students with a TOEFL score of 400-434 and Remedial II program admits students with a TOEFL score of 435-474 at which point all courses taken will be ESL classes.
+The student is removed from Remedial status when he/she receives a score of 475 or above on the Institutional TOEFL (or 53 on the internet-based TOEFL test), either after completing the first or second semester.